KKVANONYMOUS/Rubiks-Cube/README.md

 ### Giving Input (Ayushi)
 - Click the images of all the faces following the pattern specified:
      Keep the face with red centre towards you, face with white centre at bottom , face with green centre at your right and so on
-- how to name the images
+- Name all  the images in the format- 1.jpeg,2.jpeg and so on .
-- how to run the python file
+- Run the `CubeInput.py` file using the command "python3 CubeInput.py" from the terminal
-- explain the output which we get after running the above command
+- This python file will return the states of all the faces as shown in  [Sample_Input_For_CFOP.txt](https://github.com/KKVANONYMOUS/Rubiks-Cube/blob/master/demo/Sample_Input_For_CFOP.txt).Copy paste the content of this file and give this as an input to `CFOF.cpp` file.
 ### Solving the cube
 - how to give array input obtained after running CubeInput.py file
 - How to run the file gcc command